 IRA plan holders of high income level are not allowed to contribute to a Roth IRA.
 Solo 401k Plans, however, can have a Roth Sub-Account and you can contribute without any income restriction.
 The sub-account allows you to make after tax contribution in a significantly larger amounts than with an IRA.

 While with an IRA, borrowing money from the account is absolutely out of question, Solo 401k actually allows you to take out a loan of up to $50,000 or 50% of the account value, whichever is less, at a low interest rate.
-(The lowest is Prime interest rate of 3.25% as of January 1, 2012).
+(Prime interest rate plus 1%).
 Therefore, plan participant will always have access to as much as $50,000 in their retirement fund and for any reason, including personal debts or their own business.

 If an IRA account uses mortgage to leverage their real estate investment, they will be charged with Unrelated Debt Financed Income (UDFI) – a type of Unrelated Business Taxable Income (UBTI) of about 35%.
 With a Solo 401k plan, however, you can make leveraged investments without triggering the UBTI tax charges.
 This is a major advantage for real estate investors.